Nominate a Macmillan Scholar in Residence

 Gund Fellows wanting to host visiting scholars to collaborate and engage with the UVM community now have a way to support them.

-The Macmillan Scholars in Residence Program at the Gund Institute for Environment can support short-term scholars who visit UVM for two days to two weeks, as well as long-term scholars who stay at UVM for one to two semesters.
+The Macmillan Scholars in Residence Program at the Gund Institute for Environment can support scholars who visit UVM from two days to two semesters.

 The stated purpose of the Macmillan Scholars endowment, a major gift from the Macmillan Family, is: "to broaden our understanding of the physical and natural sciences, and their relationship to other academic disciplines, and to close the gap between the sciences and the rest of the academic community.”

-Macmillan Scholars are expected to contribute to the scholarly excellence of the Institute and UVM inclusing research, collaboration, presentations and informal mentorship.
+Macmillan Scholars are expected to contribute to the scholarly excellence of the Institute and UVM including research, collaboration, presentations and informal mentorship.

 Benefits and Responsibilities